City hub

 Car meets in Toronto, ON

-Toronto/GTA has everything — which also means crowds.
+Toronto and the GTA have everything, which also means crowds.
 The best organizers make it easy: clear details, clear expectations, and a plan when the lot gets too busy.

 Area